 Most extrusive igneous rocks are subject to similar limitations for the disposal of CO2.
 The most extensive are flood basalts, found covering large areas of the earth’s surface in certain parts of the world.
 Basalts are commonly heavily fractured, and also possess rubble zones and vesicle porosity.
 Both microcrystalline groundmass and residual glass contain significant Ca, Mg and Fe.
 Therefore basalts could be candidate host rocks for CO2 sequestration (Matter et al., 2007; McGrail et al., 2006).
 If the basalt flows are buried and overlain by impermeable sedimentary cap rocks, they could be favorable potential repositories of supercritical CO2, particularly if tectonic deformation were to create structural traps.
-However, the generally low permeability and porosity of the matrix would suggest that CO2 injection rates would be limited.
-(Power et al., 2013){Power, 2013 #1549}

-(Rutqvist et al., 2000)
+However, the generally low permeability and porosity of the matrix would suggest that CO2 injection rates would be limited, even if injectivity could be enhanced by hydraulic fracturing.
+Furthermore, because crystalline rocks do not contain a significant amount of indigenous brine, reaction can only be achieved by injection of CO2-saturated water (Matter et al., 2007).
+Since CO2 is sparingly soluble in H2O, roughly 200 times the volume of fluid would need to be injected into the rocks to store the same amount of CO2 that would be accomplished with injection of pure supercritical CO2.
+This large volume of fluid translates to the need for 200 times more injection wells, water, and pore space.
+There are cases where ophiolite complexes are subjected to severe hydrothermal alteration to serpentinites.
+Large amount of CO2 mineralization can be expected in these serpentinite-hosted aquifers and serpentinized peridotites due to high reactivity of these rocks.
+The upscaling of existing technologies that accelerate serpentinite carbonation may prove sufficient for offsetting local industrial emissions, however, global-scale implementation will require considerable incentives and further research and development (Power et al., 2013){Power, 2013 #1549}.

 Volcanogenic sandstones with a relatively high percentage of volcanic rock fragments (VRF) could be a promising target for CO2 sequestration in that they have a sufficient percentage of reactive minerals to allow substantial mineralization of injected CO2, but can also be porous and permeable enough to allow injection at acceptable rates.
-The potential shortcoming is that sediments with high VRF fractions tend to be heavily modified during burial diagenesis, including more compaction and secondary mineral precipitation in pore space, and hence have decreased porosity and permeability (Remy, 1994).
+The potential shortcoming is that sediments with high VRF fractions tend to be more heavily modified during burial diagenesis, including more compaction and secondary mineral precipitation in pore space, and hence tend to have decreased porosity and permeability (Remy, 1994).
 However, volcanogenic sandstones are potential or actual petroleum reservoirs in a number of locations (Summer and Verosub, 1992), which indicates that there are instances where porosity and permeability are high enough for oil recovery.
 Several porosity-enhancing natural mechanisms such as framework-grain dissolution, devitrification of glass at shallow depths, precipitation of early cements that retard compaction, and fracturing have been identified in volcanogenic sandstones (Hawlader, 1990).
-These diagenetic processes would lead to volcanogenic sandstone formations that are deeply buried but still relatively porous and permeable.
+These processes can produce volcanogenic sandstone formations that are deeply buried but still relatively porous and permeable.
 Questions remain concerning how common these porosity-enhancing processes are, and our understanding of the major controls on the diagenesis of volcanogenic sandstones is incomplete.